donisumito/AcehX/README.md

 ## 📚 Dataset Overview
 ### **1. AcehX Corpus for MLM**
+The full AcehX corpus contains 63,367 sentences.

+In this study, 41,627 sentences were used for MLM pretraining of AcehXBERT.

 A large unlabeled Acehnese corpus collected from:

 - literature, folklore, oral traditions